chung-leong/react-ansi-animation/README.md

 # React-ansi-animation ![ci](https://img.shields.io/github/actions/workflow/status/chung-leong/react-ansi-animation/node.js.yml?branch=main&label=Node.js%20CI&logo=github) ![nycrc config on GitHub](https://img.shields.io/nycrc/chung-leong/react-ansi-animation)

-React-ansi-animation is React library that provides a set of components for displaying ANSI art.
+React-ansi-animation provides a set of components for displaying ANSI art.
 It can render either HTML text elements or into a canvas.
 It can also output text for [Ink](https://github.com/vadimdemedes/ink)-based CLI applications.

 The library was built with the help of